skupperproject/skewer/test-example/README.md

 use `scp` or a similar tool to transfer the token.

-## Step 7: Deploy the backend and frontend services
+## Step 7: Deploy the frontend and backend services

-Use `kubectl create deployment` to deploy the services.
+Use `kubectl create deployment` to deploy the frontend service in `west` and the backend service in `east`.

 Console for _west_: